HubSpot/recruiting-agency-graphql-theme/README.md

 That’s it for the form!
 Go ahead and change the name to something easy to remember, and click Update.

 One other thing that should be done before we create our pages that allow users to submit applications, is to set up a Workflow that will define the default state of applications that are submitted.
 Navigate to the Workflows section and click Create Workflow.
 For this workflow, select Start from scratch, and select “Job application-based”.
-The enrollment trigger for this workflow will be when “Object ID” is known -- essentially, when a job application is first created.
+The enrollment trigger for this workflow will be when “Record ID” is known -- essentially, when a job application is first created.

 For the action, we want to set a property value for the object.
 The property we’ll set is “Application Status” and we’ll set it to “Applied”.
 Go ahead and publish this workflow.
 Now, whenever a new Job Application is created in our portal, the status will be set as “Applied”.
 This is useful because we can set up membership lists that automatically allow users to register on our site and access their submitted job applications, as we’ll see later.